 This holds true for your career, your personal life, or how you interact with other people.

-But if you’ve been feeling out of sorts or off-kilter lately, it’s time to start responding to those inner nudges.
+But if you’ve been feeling out of sorts or off-kilter lately and finding it’s a struggle to maintain your mental health, it’s time to start responding to those inner nudges.

 Self-awareness is a fundamental part of being able to live your life with meaning, purpose, and fulfillment.
 Plus, self-awareness can cue you in on your own mental state.